Jan Karol Chodkiewicz: Early life

-Chodkiewicz was born around 1561 (exact date of his birth is unknown) as the son of Jan Hieronimowicz Chodkiewicz, Grand Marshal of Lithuania, castellan of Vilnius and Krystyna Zborowska, daughter of a Polish magnate family of Zborowski.
+Chodkiewicz was born around 1561 (the exact date of his birth is unknown) as the son of Jan Hieronimowicz Chodkiewicz, Grand Marshal of Lithuania, castellan of Vilnius and Krystyna Zborowska, daughter of a Polish magnate family of Zborowski.
 From 1573 he was a student at the Vilnius Jesuit College and the Vilnius University, and from 1586 to 1589, together with his brother Aleksander, he continued his studies abroad at the University of Ingolstadt.
 He visited Padua before returning to the Polish–Lithuanian Commonwealth in 1590.

 He started his military career soon after returning to the Commonwealth, raising a rota of 50 to 100 men.
 He gained military experience in the fight against the rebellious Cossacks during the Severyn Nalyvaiko's uprising under Field Crown Hetman Stanisław Żółkiewski.
 During that conflict he participated in the battle of Kaniów on 14 April 1596, and in the siege of the Cossack tabor near Lubny.
 In 1599, he was appointed the Elder (starost) of Samogitia.

 Chodkiewicz subsequently assisted Chancellor and Great Crown Hetman Jan Zamoyski in his victorious Wallachian campaign, in which Chodkiewicz participated in the battle of Ploiești on 15 October 1600.
 For that campaign, he was given that year the high office of the Field Lithuanian Hetman, the second commander-in-chief of the Grand Ducal Lithuanian Army.